iamjessee/iamjessee/README.md

 **`Tech Enthusiast/C# Developer/Aspiring Full Stack Engineer`**
 <img src="https://github.com/iamjessee/iamjessee/assets/36571821/9fd3995e-fbfc-4d78-a799-6928e28dd881" alt="cartoon Enterprise from Star Trek" width="30" height="30">

-Hi there 👋🏾 Welcome to my GitHub!
-Over the past year, I've been diving deep into programming, focusing on C# and .NET development, and now expanding my knowledge into web development with JavaScript, React, and TypeScript.
-My journey is driven by curiosity, a love for problem-solving, and a commitment to building quality software.
+👋🏾 Welcome to my GitHub!
+In the past year, I’ve immersed myself in C# and .NET development, and I’m now broadening my skills into web technologies with JavaScript, React, and TypeScript.
+Driven by curiosity and a passion for problem-solving, I'm committed to building quality software and continuously advancing my skills.

 ### 🔧 Technical Stack:
 ```csharp